Follow-Bench: A Unified Motion Planning Benchmark for Socially-Aware Robot Person Following: Literature Review

 \subsection{RPF-oriented Motion Planning}

 RPF-oriented motion planning must simultaneously account for safety and comfort.
 It generally follows the standard navigation pipeline—comprising global path planning and local motion planning—while incorporating additional human-aware functions or constraints.
 A representative framework is illustrated in Fig.~\ref{fig:methodFramework}, which includes both global and local planners.
 Global planners typically rely on a prior map \cite{ferrer2014proactive,goldhoorn2017searching,repiso2017line,ferrer2017robot,karunarathne2018model,bayoumi2019speeding} to estimate the target's long-term destination and to compute a global path.
 These methods often emphasize safety, particularly in re-finding the target after occlusion, in order to maintain continuous visibility \cite{goldhoorn2017searching,bayoumi2019speeding}.
 However, constructing a reliable prior map is impractical in many real-world scenarios, especially in large-scale or dynamic environments.

-Given the dynamic nature of RPF, most approaches therefore focus on local planners, which are responsible for generating safe and socially comfortable person-following behaviors.
+Given the dynamic nature of RPF, most approaches therefore focus on local planners, which are responsible for generating safe and socially compliant person-following behaviors.
 For this reason, our review primarily concentrates on local planning methods.
-A summary of representative approaches and their attributes is provided in Table~\ref{tab:methods}.
+In contrast to previous surveys~\cite{islam2019person,eirale2025human} that mainly discuss collision avoidance and proxemic considerations, we further analyze how recent methods incorporate active occlusion avoidance, recovery after occlusion, and adaptive following position to enhance both safety and comfort.
+A summary of representative approaches and their attributes is presented in Table~\ref{tab:methods}.
 For simplicity, we hereafter refer to RPF-oriented local motion planners as \textbf{RPF planners}.